iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

 Don't worry, you are lucky: we will guide you step-by-step with the customization of your plugin.

 ## Hands-on
 In this section we will see how to customize the project.
 In the project files, there are comments that suggest you what to do.
 Some of them are straightforward.
 For others instead, it is provided an example to clarify what to do.
-The example considers that an user has created a plugin for a stance detection module.
+Most of the examples consider that an user has created a plugin for a stance detection module.

 ### Outermost CMakeLists.txt
 Let's start with the outermost CMakeLists.txt.